Half and Half

 Common Mistakes

-• Treating half and half as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating half and half as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Better Alternatives